Freesat from Sky: Viewing card

 Freesat from Sky differentiates itself from Freesat not just by its use of Sky equipment but by offering both free-to-air and free-to-view channels.
 A card is included with installation or can be purchased direct from Sky.
 For security reasons the viewing cards are deactivated from time to time and reception of the encrypted free-to-view channels disabled.
 This requires the user to purchase a new viewing card at the current standard charge.
 Sky viewing cards used to access subscription services revert to acting as FsfS viewing cards upon cancellation of the subscription.
 The viewing card also ensures the correct region for regionalised services for BBC One, BBC Two, ITV, Channel 4 and S4C.

 Extra channels

 The following is a list of free-to-view channels on the FsfS platform.
 A viewing card is required to watch them.
 None of these channels are available on Freesat.
-BT broadband subscribers can also receive BT Sport using a FsfS viewing card.
+BT broadband subscribers were able to receive BT Sport using a FsfS viewing card.